Azure/fedramp-iaas-webapp/README.md

 If the deployment should fail, first attempt to re-deploy the solution.
 Open the Resource groups blade in the Azure portal, select the appropriate resource group, click on Deployments, click on Microsoft.Template deployment, then click the redeploy button.
 If further issues are encountered, to avoid incurring costs and orphaned resources, it is advised to delete the resource group and all resources associated with the failed deployment.
 See the section below for instructions on deleting all resources deployed by the solution.

 For reporting bugs, users may submit a GitHub issue pertaining to the errors experienced.

+If the any of the deployed VMs hang at login, presenting **please wait for the user profile service**, restart affected VMs through the Azure portal.
+This will effectively restart the user profile service, if the service is timing out.

+As there is no SQL tier deployed with this solution, there will be no VM assets deployed specific to a database tier for this deployment.
+Users will be responsible for incorporating their existing SQL resources with this solution, or deploying a different database solution for use with this environment.

 There is a known bug when initializing backups for this solution.
 If Azure reports a missing 'Microsoft Visual C++ Redistributable' for any VM, attempt to initiate backup through the deployed Azure Recovery Services Vault from the Azure portal.